YichengWu/PhaseCam3D/README.md

 git clone https://github.com/YichengWu/PhaseCam3D
 cd PhaseCam3D/
 ```
-The code is developed using python 3.7.1 and tensorflow 1.13.0.
+The code is developed using Python 3.7.1 and TensorFlow 1.13.0.
 The GPU we used is NVIDIA GTX 1080 Ti (11G).
-Change `batch_size` according if you run the code with different GPU memory.
+Change `batch_size` accordingly if you run the code with different GPU memory.

 ## Dataset